 Patchouli essential oil is commonly and widely used in aromatherapy.

 Mainly because it has a strong, sweet yet spicy and musky scent.

 It is also used as an ingredient in incense and perfume, as well as in skin care products.

 This EO is uniquely obtained from the leaves and stems of patchouli plants.

 Not to mention it can be used for treating skin conditions like dermatitis, acne, and dry, cracked skin.

 It is also said to relieve colds, headaches, anxiety, depression, and stomach upset.

 How Do We Use Essential Oils?

-The options of how to implement essential oils are as multi-purpose as the benefits.
+The options of how to implement essential oils are as diverse as the benefits.

 • The most common way to use EOs is through aromatherapy via straight inhalation, a diffuser, or a humidifier.